Dynamic Network Autoregressive Models for Functional Panel Data: Network Multiplier Effects: Marginal Effects and Impulse Responses

-To estimate the marginal effects, not just replacing the unknown parameters with their estimators, the infinite sum generally needs to be approximated by a finite sum: for some positive integer $S$,
+To estimate the marginal effects, in addition to replacing the unknown parameters with their estimators, the infinite sum generally needs to be approximated by a truncated sum: for some positive integer $S$,